 So with that said, let me bullet point this for simplicity and clarity:

-In order to actually remove, repair, or restore paint permanently, it will be required to use an auto polish or compound that contains actual abrasives.
 There is no limit to the type of abrasives that a manufacturer might formulate into their compounds and polishes.
-But the fact remains that it must contain some form of abrasive(s) that will actually remove flaws, blemishes, and other paint defects through the use of mechanical polishing; whether this be by hand or machine.
+But the fact remains that it must contain some form of abrasive(s) that will actually refine the paint by "scratching" the paint to higher and higher levels of perfection.

 Many products will be labeled as a car polish and have no form of abrasives in it.
 These polishes have what are referred to as cleaners in them but can still be labeled as an auto polish.
 But the only form of "cleaners" are in the form of chemical cleaners, versus actual abrasives that true polishing requires.
 Any true auto polish will have at a minimum some type of abrasive particles that will literally scratch the surface of your car paint.
 This does not mean a manufacturer will not also add both abrasives and chemicals do perform the "cleaning" or polishing of your car, but to be a true "polish" in the area of car paint polishing, it will require abrasives.